General professional skills courses (Allgemeine Berufsvorbereitung, ABV)

 (5, 10, or 15 credits)

-General professional skills (ABV) courses are governed by Study and Examination Regulations (in German) and various amendments.
-Since the winter semester of 2007/08, the Department of Philosophy and Humanities, School of Business and Economics, and Department of History and Cultural Studies have also had department-specific study and examination regulations that apply to ABV courses.
+General professional skills (ABV) courses are governed by Study and Examination Regulations (in German, see also the amendment valid as of winter semester 2019/20) and various amendments.
+Various departments have passed department-specific study and examination regulations that apply to ABV courses.
 These supplement the provisions laid out in the central regulations and provide further detail.

 Types of courses offered